-Arapahoe/Douglas Works! will utilize the statewide database for job seekers and employers currently called Connecting Colorado, to track customer referrals and program activities.
+Arapahoe/Douglas Works! will utilize Connecting Colorado, to track customer referrals and program activities.
 Additional tracking, when required, is stored through other databases, as necessary and appropriate.

 Arapahoe/Douglas Works! will share data and information provided the necessary releases and agreements are in place with the partnering agency.